Epping Forest Walks: The Best London Day Hike

 Another option is to take the Central Line to Loughton or Theydon Bois station and then walk to the entrance of the park.

-If you don’t live near these lines, there are also a number of buses that go to Epping Forest such the 20 and the 397.
-If you haven’t already, then I highly recommend downloading the Citymapper app which will give you up to date transport routes for how to get anywhere in London.
-This will ensure you’re not caught out if there is an expected strike or repair works in London!
+If you don’t live near these lines, several buses go to Epping Forest such as the 20 and the 397.
+If you haven’t already, then I highly recommend downloading the Citymapper app which will give you up-to-date transport routes for how to get anywhere in London.
+This will ensure you’re not caught out if there is an expected strike or repair work in London!

-Finally, for those that prefer to drive to Epping Forest, there are a number of parking lots near various entrances to the forest.
+Finally, for those who prefer to drive to Epping Forest, there are several parking lots near various entrances to the forest.

 The Perfect Epping Forest Walk